How to Format Text in Excel?

 Conditional Formatting >>> Highlight cells Rules >>> Duplicate Values.

 Again from the below window, select the formatting style.

 This will highlight only the text values that appear more than once.

 Like how we have highlighted duplicate values similarly, we can highlight all the unique values, i.e., “text value that appears only once.”From the duplicate values, the formatting window chooses the “Unique” value option.

 - Learn shortcut keys to quickly formatting text values in excel.

 This has been a guide to formatting text in excel.
-Here we discuss how to format text in excel using text name, font size, text appearance, text color, etc along with practical examples and downloadable templates.
+Here we discuss how to format text using text name, font size, text appearance, text color, etc., along with practical examples and downloadable excel templates.
 You may learn more about excel from the following articles –